h4ckyou/h4ckyou.github.io/posts/ctf/urchinsec23/index.md

 Moving to the next 3 instructions shows another comparism
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/11da310c-8758-481a-882b-c40b250f57b5)

+In this case it would fail and if it does it would jump to `sexyprime+1701` which would `ret` and the program would exit

 The reason it would fail is because of this:

 ```